benmca/thuja/README.md

 Python Module for algorithmic composition.
 The module specifically targets Csound, and generates Csound score (.sco) files for use in Csound pieces.
 Itemstreams were inspired by Rick Taube's Common Music 1.x.

+The `requirements.txt` file includes the additional python libraries that need to be installed.
+You can install them with `pip install -r requirements.txt` prior to installing thuja.

+You will also need to install Csound: https://csound.com/download.html

 # Overview

 Thuja is built on a two simple classes that deliver a ton of flexibility in composing Csound score files.